-Public sewage generated as a result of Alternatives 2B, 3B and 6F identified in this Plan will be conveyed via the MATW WWTP for treatment and disposal to the Delaware River.
+Public sewage generated as a result of Alternatives 1B, 3B and 4B identified in this Plan will be conveyed via the MATW WWTP for treatment and disposal to the Delaware River.
 Currently, there are no TMDL requirements in Pike County.
 The MATW WWTP has available hydraulic capacity for the project flows from the alternatives identified in this plan.
 Since the available upgrades in capacity have already been completed and approved by the DEP and DRBC and no further hydraulic upgrades are planned, the MATW WWTP meets the requirements.
+No Clean Water Plans have been developed.